paypal/paypal-android/v2_MIGRATION_GUIDE.md

 #### Activity Reference no Longer Required in CardClient Constructor

 The `CardClient` constructor no longer requires an activity reference.
-In v2, the SDK will require an activity reference _only_ when it needs to launch a Chrome Custom Tab.
+In v2, the SDK will only require an activity reference when it needs to launch a Chrome Custom Tab.

 ##### The Old Way: Version 1